-Flouropolymer tube or PFTE is a type of shrinkable tubing that has a consirable amount of resistance to punctures and harmful chemicals.
-It also has a very low friction coefficient and has a wide range of operating temperature.
+Fluoropolymer tube or PFTE is a type of shrinkable tubing that has a considerable amount of resistance to punctures and harmful chemicals.
+It also has a very low friction coefficient and has a wide range of operating temperatures.

 Elastomeric shrink tubes can maintain very high flexibility even if they are subjected to very low temperatures.
 The tubes are highly resistant to chemicals such as petrol and diesel and can withstand the most severe environmental elements.
 It is also highly resistant to abrasion.

-Silicone rubber tubings offer excellent resistance to abrasion even if they are scraped.
+Silicone rubber tubings offer excellent resistance to abrasion even if they are scrapped.
 They are also flexible.
-Fluorinated ethylene propylene or FEP is another type of shirnk tubing which is considered as the cheaper alternative to PTFE.
-Polyvinylidene fluoride are usually recommended for high temperature usage.
+Fluorinated ethylene propylene or FEP is another type of shrink tubing which is considered as the cheaper alternative to PTFE.
+Polyvinylidene fluoride is usually recommended for high-temperature usage.

 Shrink tubings are usually available in a wide range of colors.
-This color coding system make it easier for people to color code their connections.
-Some shrink tubings come with thermoplastic adhesive that help provide better adhesion and sealing.
+This color-coding system makes it easier for people to color-code their connections.
+Some shrink tubings come with thermoplastic adhesive that helps provide better adhesion and sealing.